FurkanAdemoglu/AndroidProjects/testingAndroid/README.md

 These tests run on real or emulated Android devices, so they reflect what will happen in the real world, but are also much slower.

 In Android Studio instrumented tests are represented by an Android with a green and red triangle icon.

+# Writing your first tests
+Usually, you use implementation when adding a dependency, yet here you're using testImplementation.
+When you're ready to share your app with the world, it is best not to bloat the size of your APK with any of the test code or dependencies in your app.
+You can designate whether a library should be included in the main or test code by using gradle configurations.
+The most common configurations are:

+implementation—The dependency is available in all source sets, including the test source sets. testImplementation—The dependency is only available in the test source set. androidTestImplementation—The dependency is only available in the androidTest source set.